SgtCoDFish/AshleyCPP/README.md

     `std::initializer_list<std::type_index>`.
 Some functions also provide variadic template overloads which may be easier to use; check the documentation for specific occurrences.
   - Many places where references to class type in Java were pass to a method are replaced by passing an `std::shared_ptr`.

 - Component
   - `virtual std::type_index identify() const;`
     Added to help with type identification; can be called by Component-derived types using a base class `Component *` to identify the derived class polymorphically.

 - ComponentType
   - `getFor`, `getBitsFor` and `getIndexFor`
   All have `std::type_index` and templated versions.

   - `operator==` and `operator!=`
   Two ComponentTypes are equal if they have the same index, i.e. they represent the same type.

 - ComponentMapper
   - `getRaw(std::shared_ptr<Entity>)`
   Returns a const raw pointer for convenience; saves having to call `get()` on the `std::shared_ptr` return of `get()` for passing to a function.
   - `getMapper()`
   Renamed from `getFor` to make more sense since this templated version needs no non-template arguments.

 - Engine
   - Immutable `getEntitiesFor`
   Not implemented, might be in the future.
   - `SystemComparator` -> `bool systemPriorityComparator()`
   Private static comparator class in Java becomes a public static comparison function in C++.

 - Entity
   - `add` and `remove`
   Instead of accepting a component directly, takes the templated Component type and perfect forwards into the appropriate (copy-/move-)constructor.
+  Does also provide versions taking components or component types directly if you really need it.
   - `getComponents()`
   No longer immutable, might change in the future.
   - `getComponentWeak`